 4.3 Advisee Responsibilities

 a.
-Student is actively engaged in developing an academic program, course selection, and applying policies to own personal situation.
+Actively engage in developing an academic program, course selection, and applying policies to their own personal situation.

 c.
-Student is responsible for own academic decision.
+Maintain responsibility for their own academic decisions.

 July 1993; July 1995; August 2010; April 2012; June 2015